Former Archbishop of Canterbury Lord George Carey has been criticized over his guide for former Bishop Peter Ball, who became jailed for sexual abuse.

 By Martin Bashir, the BBC religion editor

-Even in the inquiry’s hearings, the record says senior clerics have been squabbling about who become too responsible.
+Even in the inquiry’s hearings, the record says senior clerics have been squabbling about who has become too responsible.

-The maximum senior cleric inside the Church of England, then Archbishop of Canterbury George Carey, often spoke with Ball and wrote numerous letters, saying: “You are on my coronary heart and continuously in my prayers.”
+The most senior cleric inside the Church of England, then Archbishop of Canterbury George Carey, often spoke with Ball and wrote numerous letters, saying: “You are on my coronary heart and continuously in my prayers.”

 The preferential remedy of a popular priest and the lack of compassion for his victim are the traumatic keynotes of this comprehensive document.